mprechtl/eudi-doc-standards-and-technical-specifications/README.md

 This repository serves as a centralized resource for:
 - **Gap Analysis**: Identifying missing or incomplete standards required for the EUDI Wallet ecosystem.
 - **Roadmap Planning**: Defining a timeline for when these gaps will be addressed and new STS will be ready for reference in Implementing Acts.
+- **Technical Specifications**: Listing the ([technical specifications](docs/technical-specifications/README.md)) that are being developed by the EC, in collaboration with the European Digital
+Identity Cooperation Group and the European Standards Organisations (ESO), to support the implementation of the European Digital Identity Wallet
 - **Public Transparency**: Offering a clear view of the ongoing work and enabling feedback from stakeholders.

 > [!IMPORTANT]